 For breakfast, you can make country sausage gravy.
+Cook some ground sausage.
 Drain off the fat and return two tablespoons back to the skillet.
 Two tablespoons of flour and a cup of milk, and you know what to do.

 One of my cousins (when, if I recall correctly, he was in junior high school or high school) made hamburger gravy.
 That’s right, he made it the same way as country gravy, using hamburger instead of sausage.

 While we’re on the subject of gravy, I might as well explain kettle gravy.
 When you make a pot roast (beef, pork, lamb, whatever), you have a lot of liquid left in the pot.
-Thicken it this way for a velvety kettle gravy: For each cup of gravy, add two tablespoons of flour and whatever seasonings you want to a quarter cup cold water.
+Thicken it this way for a velvety kettle gravy: For each cup of gravy, add two tablespoons of flour (or a tablespoon of corn starch) and whatever seasonings you want to a quarter cup cold water.
 When the mixture is smooth, stir it into a pan of boiling broth.